noak95/project/README.md

 - Assign crew based on airplane size & flight duration
 - Cancel flights (with 72-hour rule)
 - Add new employees (pilots / attendants)
-- Add new airplanes to the flee
+- Add new airplanes to the fleet
 - View system-level reports and analytics

 ---